-The Yü agent really gave the impression that he was working hard to get me the best service/ deal that I could get and I was
+The Yü agent really gave the impression that he was working hard to get me the best service/ deal that I could get and I was really grateful for this.

 Often once contracted with a supplier you can get the impression that they no longer care about you or the service they provide but for us so far that hasn't been the case with Yü Energy.